 Passport fees will increase in line with the Consumer Price Index (CPI) as of 1 January 2018.
 The new fee schedule is available on the Australian Passport Office’s website.
 Please note fees must be paid in US Dollars in cash.

 Fee increases for Notarial Services

-There will be an increase in notarial fees from 1 January 2017.
+There will be an increase in notarial fees from 1 January 2018.
 The new fee structure will better align with the commercial rates charged by public notaries.
-The new fee schedule is available on the Department of Foreign Affairs and Trade’s website.
+The new fee schedule is available here.

 MEDIA RELEASE - Friday 2 September 2016: